ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ## learning what humans can't

-Machine learning is a family of algorithms that learn patterns in data.
 Traditionally humans would write code to tell a machine what to do.
-Machine learning models figure out solutions for themselves.

-**Learning allows machines to exceed human performance**.
+Machine learning models figure out solutions for themselves by learning patterns in data.  **Learning allows machines to exceed human performance**.

 Deep learning has blown past the previous state of the art in fundamental computer science problems such as computer vision and natural language understanding.
 It's also already better than any human at complex decision making problems such as Go.
 Previously computers were limited by the intelligence of the programmer - now they are limited by the infomation available in data.

 ## Deep Blue vs. AlphaGo

-This paradigm shift can be demonstrated by comparing two landmark achievements in artifical intelligence - IBM's Deep Blue and Alphabet/Google/DeepMind's AlphaGo.
+The learning paradigm shift can be illuminated by comparing two landmark achievements in artifical intelligence - IBM's Deep Blue and Alphabet/Google/DeepMind's AlphaGo.

 In 1996 IBM's Deep Blue defeated World Chess Champion Gary Kasparov.
-IBMs Deep Blue derived it's playing strength from brute force computing power.
+IBMs Deep Blue derived it's playing strength from brute force computing power and deterministic rules.
 All of Deep Blue's intelligence originated from a team of programmers and chess Grandmasters, who handcrafted moves into the machine.
+This system without learning was able to beat Garay Kasparov.

+Go however presents a more difficult decision making problem than chess.
+The dimesionality of the state and action space make brute force approaches impossible and position evaulation challenging.
+Go was the last great challenge in the classic games for artificial intelligence.
+Consensus was that we were at least 10 years away from solving Go.
+Then came AlphaGo.

 ![]({{ '/assets/ml_energy/alphago.jpg' }})

-**Lee Sedol playing against AlphaGo in an eventual 4-1 loss**

-In contrast, most of AlphaGo's intelligence originated from self play.
-In 2016 Alphabet's AlphaGo defeated Go legend Lee Sedol 4-1.
+**Lee Sedol playing against AlphaGo in an eventual 4-1 loss** In 2016 Alphabet's AlphaGo defeated Go legend Lee Sedol 4-1.
+In contrast to Deep Blue, most of AlphaGo's intelligence originated from self play.
 The original AlphaGo first learnt from human expert moves before learning from self play.

 A later iteration of the algorithm known as AlphaGo Zero learnt *tabula rasa* (I had to look it up too).
 AlphaGo Zero learnt only from the experience of playing the game versus earlier versions of itself.
+AlphaGo Zero is vastly superior to the previous verion - leaving human performance in the dust.

 **Machine learning allowed AlphaGo to learn on it's own, and become better than any human will ever be at the game of Go**.
 AlphaGo learnt to play go by being fed the board positions in their raw form.
 This ability to learn from the raw structure of the world is fundamental to modern machine learning.

 ## seeing the structure of our world

-The success of modern machine learning in solving computer vision and natural language understanding comes from giving machines the ability to experience the structure of the world in its raw form.
+Deep learning excels when it can take advantage of structure in the raw, senory level data.
+This is important.
+Using the same raw input as our eyes get, machines can see patterns in high dimensional space that we can't see.
+Recurrent neural networks take advantage of the temporal structure in data - meaning machines can experience time.
+This allows machines to break barriers in natural language.
+They can understand the temporal strucutre in language.

 Previously computers were given abstract visions of the world.
-Performance required programmers to create these abstractions (also known as feature engineering) to reduce dimensionality and help the machine understand what parts of the data were important.
-This dimensionality reduction is not ideal for two reasons - it both removes infomation and requires us to engineer this view of the world.

-We can see the physical strucutre of the world through sight.
-We experience time - understanding the relationship between the past, present and future.
-Modern machine learning allows machines to understand to this structure using the same raw input as we do.

-Modern machine learning is able to see patterns for themselves.
-Machines are able to understand the patterns we see and to see patterns in high dimensional space that we are not built to comprehend.
-This 'getting out of the way of the machine' is a major paradigm shift in computer and data science.
-It's most prevelant in computer vision and language problems because modern neural networks can take advantage of the structure in images and text.

-Giving machines the ability to see and understand language allows machine learning to generalize into different domains.
-The same vision models can be used for collision detection in autonomous driving or for spotting cancer in x-rays.
-The same language models can be used to both listen to and respond in conversations on any topic.

-This ability to see and learn can be used in almost any industry.
+Features were hand engineerd by us to make problems eaiser for algorithms.
+Now deep learning generates it's own features.
+This ability comes from the structure of the neural networks.
+It also means humans don't have to do this job.

+**This 'getting out of the way of the machine' is a major paradigm shift**.
+Images and text have structure that can be used by neural networks of the correct structure (convolution for vision, recurrent for temporal problems).
+Another key trend in deep learning is adverserial learning.
+Both reinforcement learning and unsupervised learning (specifically GANS) use adverserial self play to drive learning.

+The ability to see and understand language not only drives performance, it also allows machine learning to generalize.
+Vision and language understanding are low level skills used in essentially every domain of human life.
+Mastering these low level skills means that machines can be useful in a whole bunch of different contexts.

 It's hard to think of a vertical industry that machine learning won't transform.
-The limiting factor is usually digitization.
+The limiting factor is digitization.
 Internet technology is already digitized, whereas many medical records or energy systems are not.

 ## modern deep learning

-Since deep learning is what everyone is excited about, lets dig into it a bit deeper (ha).

-Deep learning refers to neural networks with multiple layers.
+Since deep learning is what everyone is excited about, lets dig into it deeper (ha).
+Deep learning uses artifical neural networks with multiple layers.
 How many are needed before a network is deep depends on who you talk too.
 Simple networks such as a three layer fully connected network can be used to solve a variety of problems.
-This is in contrast to massive convolutional or recurrent networks that can have 20 or more layers.
+This is in contrast to massive convolutional or recurrent networks that can eaisly have 20 or more layers.

 The artifical neural network is inspired by the biological neural networks in our brain.
 Weights connect multiple layers of artificial neurons together, and gradient descent slowly changes these weights so that the output of the network matches patterns that we want to learn.
+The network learns patterns in the data, the pattern of processing a high dimensional input into a more useful low dimensional input (such as pixels into a caption).

 Convolutional neural networks are inspired by our own visual cortex.
 They allow machines to 'see' - taking the image as a raw input and being able to see what's in the image.
 They can be used to classify the contents of the image, recongize faces or even to create captions for images.